Kia EV3 Review & Prices

 Safety and security

-Every EV3 comes with the full suite of mandated safety aids, while higher trim levels also get some additions like an all-round parking camera and a clever blind-spot monitoring system that flashes up a camera image in the instrument cluster when you signal.
+Every EV3 comes with a suite of mandated safety aids, while higher trim levels also get some additions like an all-round parking camera and a clever blind-spot monitoring system that flashes up a camera image in the instrument cluster when you signal.

 Kia’s added a handy shortcut to turn off the particularly annoying overspeed warning beep, which is welcome - you just have to hold down the steering wheel’s mute button.
 However, even with this off, you’ll want to supplement it by turning off a few more notifications.
 If you don’t, the EV3 has an almost infuriating cacophony of beeps the entire time you’re driving, including one every time the speed limit changes.